Jing-mei’s father asks her to be the fourth corner at the Joy Luck Club mah jong table.

-On the subject of Suyuan criticizing everyone, Jing-mei remembers a time when she told her mom that parents should encourage their kids, not criticize them.
-Her mom says that if she encouraged Jing-mei, the girl would be lazy and not rise to the occasion.
+Speaking of Suyuan criticizing everyone, Jing-mei remembers a time when she told her mom that parents should encourage their kids, not criticize them.
+Her mom says that if she encouraged Jing-mei, the girl would be lazy and wouldn't rise to the occasion.
 Ouch.

 Everyone wolfs down all of the delicious food that An-mei has made and then the women play mah jong.

 Jing-mei sits at her mom’s seat, the one on the East side of the table.
 She recalls how her mom used to say, "The East is where things begin."

 The ladies are horrified that Jing-mei has only ever played mah jong with Jewish friends.
 Auntie Lin says that Jewish mah jong involves no strategy.

 The women begin to play and chat as they go.
 They speak in a combination of broken English and Chinese and topics of discussion include: bargain-priced yarn, returning a skirt with a broken zipper, gossip about mutual acquaintances, etc.

 Jing-mei thinks back to a story her mom had told her about An-mei’s last trip to China.
 An-mei had brought a bunch of stuff from America for her brother, as well as $2,000 to spend on him.
 But when she got there, her brother’s massive extended family greeted her (like his wife’s step-siblings) all scrambling to get stuff from the Americans.
 An-mei and her husband end up down $9,000 after buying stuff for her brother’s greedy relatives.

 In spending time with her mother’s friends, Jing-mei continues to stumble across the realization that she and her mom didn’t know each other very well.